Create an account sign-up-diamond

 How long is the Lower Yosemite Falls Trail?

-The Yosemite Falls Trail is a 1.9 km out-and-back hike in the Yosemite Valley.
+The Lower Yosemite Falls Trail is approximately 1.9 km as a loop, making it one of the shortest and easiest walks in Yosemite Valley.

 Do the Lower Yosemite Falls dry out?

-Yes, the Lower Yosemite Falls tend to dry up in late June until October.
+Yes, the Lower Yosemite Falls commonly dry up by late June or early summer, depending on annual snowfall and spring temperatures.

 Insider Hints for Lower Yosemite Falls Trail